THE CRYSTALLINE ETHER

 But our Eulerian theory of the cosmological lattice also brings new elements to the theory of Gravitation, in particular very short-range modifications of Schwarzschild’s metric and a better understanding of the critical radii associated with black holes: the radii of the sphere of perturbations and of the point of no return are both similar and equal to the Schwarzschild radius RSchwarschild = 2GM/c2 , and the limit radius for which the expansion of the observer’s time would tend towards infinity becomes zero, so that our theory is not limited by infinite quantities for the description of a black hole beyond the Schwarzschild sphere.

 On the basis of the cosmological expansion-contraction behaviors of the lattice and the gravitational interactions between topological singularities via the local volume expansion of the lattice, we can then imagine a very plausible scenario of cosmological evolution of the topological singularities leading to the current structure of our Universe.
 This scenario is entirely based on the fact that, in the case of the simplest edge dislocation loops, analogously similar to neutrinos, the mass of curvature dominates the mass of inertia, so that neutrinos should be the only gravitationally repulsive particles, while anti-neutrinos would be gravitationally attractive.
 This assertion then allows us to give a simple explanation to several facts that are still very poorly understood in the evolution of matter in the Universe.
 The formation of galaxies could correspond to a phenomenon of precipitation of matter and antimatter within a sea of repulsive neutrinos.
-The disappearance of antimatter could correspond to a phenomenon of segregation of particles and antiparticles within galaxies, due to their slight difference in gravitational properties, a segregation during which antiparticles would gather in the center of galaxies to finally form gigantic black holes in the heart of galaxies.
-Even the famous “dark matter” that astrophysicists had to invent to explain the abnormal gravitational behavior of the periphery of galaxies would then be very well explained in our theory.
-Indeed, the “dark matter” would in fact be the sea of repulsive neutrinos in which the galaxies would have precipitated and bathed, which, because of the compressive force it exerts on the periphery of the galaxies, would explain the abnormal gravitational behavior of the latter.
+The disappearance of antimatter could correspond to a phenomenon of segregation of particles and antiparticles within galaxies, due to their slight difference in gravitational properties, a segregation during which antiparticles would gather in the center of galaxies to finally form gigantic black holes in the heart of galaxies, a phenomenon that perfectly explains the disappearance of anti-matter from the Universe.

 Finally, we can also easily deal with the Hubble constant, the redshift of galaxies and the evolution of the background cosmic radiation in the framework of our cosmological lattice theory.